Practice 3: Vettel in another league quickest by half a second

-Oct.13 (Apex) Sebastian Vettel was simply in another league as he ended the third and final free practice session of the Korean Grand Prix a massive half second up on his closest rival, as Red Bull look to maintain their winning run at Yeongam.
+Oct.13 (GP247) Sebastian Vettel was simply in another league as he ended the third and final free practice session of the Korean Grand Prix a massive half second up on his closest rival, as Red Bull look to maintain their winning run at Yeongam.

 It was an ominous display by Vettel, only a couple of hours before qualifying, and a mere six days since his dominant display in Japan where the team’s RB8 made a big jump in performance relative to rivals Ferrari and McLaren.
 His time of 1 minute 37.642 seconds was over a second faster than the previous day’s best.

 Chasing the world champion were the pair of McLaren drivers with Lewis Hamilton claiming the second best time and Jenson Button third fastest.

 Also showing strong pace with the Coanda exhaust system was the Lotus E20, which Romain Grosjean and Kimi Raikkonen used to good effect to claim fourth and fifth respectively.

 Championship leader Fernando Alonso in the Ferrari was over a second down from Vettel, his closest challenger in the title race, with the sixth best time.